citta-lab/functional-programming-js/README.md

 4. `forEach` is a functional preferred way of looping than other options.
 Exampple: `array.forEach()`.
 5. Use functional methods `call` and `apply` instead of `this`.
 These functional methods are part of functional prototype.
 6. Unlike many other progamming language javascript cant decalre `private` variables to avoid mutability, Hence use of `closure` can be used to achive the same. `Modular pattern` is one of best example of closure.
+7. functional programming is `SQL` like structure, It extracts away the inner details how it interacts with the data but lets you focus on writing abstraction.
+8. Array, Tree, Promise, Stream are `Functors` becuase we can apply map on it & Stream, Promise are `Monands` as well becuase we can apply flatmap on it.

 ## Higher Order Functions
 By definition, functions can be passed as another functions arguments.